Industry News

 Thompson and Connelly volunteer their time with the Yahweh Health Clinic’s street medicine group, which began in 2020.
 Connelly is one of the founders of this program and now uses her position to advocate for more holistic care for homeless patients.

-The two nurses attended the International Street Medicine Symposium in London this September.
-They presented a poster, which can be found here.
+The two nurses attended the International Street Medicine Symposium in London this September and they presented a nursing poster.
 As their patient care model centers around disease prevention education, it is the ideal model for street medicine programs.

 Thompson and Connelly are also looking to expand the current scope of Denver’s street medicine to include new services such as STD testing or a syringe exchange.